AndrewChien78/Ideas/BPMeasurement.md

 Journal paper [1] is a good reference for finding out more about blood pressure measurement.
 Website [2] has a list of BP measurement devices that have been reviewed and found accurate.
 Website [2] discourages the use of the following type of BP measurement devices:-

-- Finger devices – position of limbs and peripheral vasoconstriction affects accuracy.
+- Finger devices â€“ position of limbs and peripheral vasoconstriction affects accuracy.
 - Wrist devices -
 - Community BP measurement devices